 Assets sold under repurchase agreements for the account of the fund shall continue to be taken into account in the valuation.
-In addition, the amounts received for the account of the fund under repurchase agreement transactions shall be reported as bank balances.
+In addition, the amounts received for the account of the fund under

 Assets purchased under repurchase agreements for the account of the fund shall not be taken into account in the valuation.
 Because of the payments made by the fund, a claim against the transferor in the amount of the discounted repayment claims must be taken into account in the valuation.